erzu12/cg_racer/README.md

 # CG Racer

-CG Racer is a project created for the module Computer Graphics at HSLU.
-It allows you to create a simple racecourse with Bezier curves and race on it.
+CG Racer is a project developed for the Computer Graphics module at HSLU.
+It allows you to create a simple racecourse using Bezier curves and race on it.

-In the module SWAT, it is being refactored.
+The project is currently being refactored as part of the SWAT module.

 ## Build